Kirill-Bugaev/awesome-appwibar/README.md

 ### Adding applications

 To add application launcher to wibar you need first of all add application icon.
 You can find some icons in `/usr/share/icons` directory on your system.
 To add icon to wibar I recommend to copy icon file to `~/.config/awesome/wibars/app/icons/apps` directory (if your Awesome config directory is `~/.config/awesome` of course).
-Further I will assume that you take my advice.
+Further I assume that you take my advice.
 You should add string is containing application name and icon file name to `iconlist.lua` configuration file (`~/.config/awesome/wibars/app/iconlist.lau` by default) after `iconlist` variable is defined:

 ```lua
 local iconlist = { }